lebaston100/MIDItoOBS/README.md

   - SetSyncOffset: Sets the sync offset of a source(in ns)
   - SetSourcePosition: Sets the x or y position of a source (in px)
   - SetSourceRotation: Sets the rotation of a source (in degree)
-  - SetSourceScale: Sets the x or y scale of a source
+  - SetSourceScale: Sets the scale for x/y or both of a source (For the scaling 1 = original scale)
   - SetTransitionDuration: Sets the length of the currently selected transistion if supported(fade)(in ms)
 - Now you can either setup another button/fader by repeating the steps above(except starting the script again) or just close the window to exit the configuration